chrisarg0/Carousel/README.md

 #### The following **additional** features are implemented:

-- [ ] added scroll down instructions on landing page
+- [x] added scroll down instructions on landing page
+- [x] added wrong email / password combination
 - [ ] ..

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I'd be curious to know how to validate the format of fields such as email and phone numbers
 2. I'd also like to do a proper implementation of page scroll, maybe next time
-3.
+3. Interested to know how we would track the three events, and dismiss banner when they are selected

 ### Video Walkthrough